manymoments/manymoments.github.io/_posts/2020-07-25-private-set-intersection-2.md

 With only this proof, it is possible for Steve to cheat and claim that the intersection is larger, i.e. $z+c$ instead of $z$, or equivalently claim that the lower bound on the union is smaller, i.e. $z’-c$ instead of $z’$.
 Note that Steve has enough points for doing so (that is, more than $z’-c$ points for interpolating $p$, in fact, it has $z’$ points).
 In order to force Steve to not cheat, by which to set $c=0$, Alice and Bob wait to his second proof.

-Note that I omit from the description above the measures taken by Bob to ensure that Alice and Bob do not cheat by sending wrong shares (points) in $V$ and $W$.
+Note that I omit from the description above the measures taken by Steve to ensure that Alice and Bob do not cheat by sending wrong shares (points) in $V$ and $W$.
 Without such a precaution, a corrupt Alice, for instance, could learn whether Bob has a specific item, which is not allowed (Alice and Bob should learn only the cardinality and nothing else).

 ## Second proof: $z\leq |A \cap B|$